fiolj/sparta/doc/web/variable.rst

 Note that the same string can generate different values when it is evaluated at different times during a simulation.

-IMPORTANT NOTE: When an input script line is encountered that defines a variable of style *equal* or *particle* or *grid* that contains a formula, the formula is NOT immediately evaluated and the result stored.
+.. important:: When an input script line is encountered that defines a variable of style *equal* or *particle* or *grid* that contains a formula, the formula is NOT immediately evaluated and the result stored.
 See the discussion below about "Immediate Evaluation of Variables" if you want to do this.
 This is also true of the *format* style variable since it evaluates another variable when it is invoked.

 Variables of style *equal* and *particle* and *grid* can be used as inputs to various other commands which evaluate their formulas as